Amos Hochstein: Senior advisor on energy security for Biden administration

 Per a US State Department Spokesperson, Hochstein "is not a dual national."
 The State Department declined to comment on whether Hochstein formerly held Israeli citizenship and renounced it, a practice that dual citizens sometimes engage in in order to take on more sensitive positions in the US government.
-According to the Washington Post, Hochstein is a close aide of President Joe Biden.
+According to the Washington Post, Hochstein was a very close aide of President Joe Biden.
 Former U.S. State Department official David Goldwyn said that Hochstein acts as “the person who bridges State, Treasury, the White House and Energy.”
 In June 2022, The Washington Post reported that Hochstein was serving as President Biden's top energy advisor, or “energy whisperer,” in both domestic and international energy issues.
 In 2022, Hochstein "helped shape" the White House effort to reduce gas prices during the height of the Russian invasion of Ukraine, and throughout 2022 often traveled with Biden to overseas meetings.